 - Technical view: systems and components.

-When views are associated to customized tools, e.g UML diagrams, they can be used to define work units, e.g requirements capture (use case and activity diagrams), use case realization (sequence and class diagrams), etc.
+Customized tools, e.g UML diagrams, can be used to define work units, e.g requirements capture (use case and activity diagrams), use case realization (sequence and class diagrams), etc.

 Yet, while views are well suited for model management, they may be confusing with regard to development due to their non-procedural nature, e.g Class or Sequence diagrams can be used indifferently along the development process.
 But, as noted above, development processes are all about sequencing tasks and, for that purpose, work units must be directly associated to development flows.